sampayo/sampayo.github.io/_posts/2013-08-03-en-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: post_en
 title:  "Welcome to Jekyll!"
 date:   2013-08-03 16:10:42
-categories: ES jekyll update
+categories: EN jekyll update
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!